Guns stolen from cars on the rise in Wichita

-Wichita, Kan.
-(KSNW) – Investigators with Wichita Police say guns being stolen from cars is on the rise.
-And they are calling it a disturbing trend.
+WICHITA, Kan.
+(KSNW) – Investigators with Wichita Police Department say guns being stolen from cars is on the rise, and they are calling it a disturbing trend.

 “And so I started tracking it and looking at it month-to-month and really back in May, June, that time frame,” said Lt.
-Scott Brunow with WPD.
+Scott Brunow.

 Lt.
 Brunow says the numbers were much lower in those months.